What product design actually means TO ME

 A little background

 Instabridge is an app that gives people free wifi through millions of crowdsourced wifi hotspots.
 I joined the company when it was only a month old and worked as UX/UI designer, until the 3rd major iteration.
 I took the lead in product design, aiming to make a final iteration before our money ran out.

 The new version, a total product revamp, helped the app pass 1 million downloads, and from there it took off.
-Now, Instabridge has more than 27 million downloads and it is backed by the early investors of Tesla, Spotify, Skype, Baidu (China's Google)...
+Now, Instabridge has more than 30 million downloads.

 Needless to say, to create a viral app is a hardcore battle for any product designer.
 There are five key learnings I want to share: